-Entrepreneurs, business owners, and leaders know what facing tough competition feels like.
+Entrepreneurs, business owners, and leaders face tough competition as well.
 Emotional competency is one of the core principles of mental toughness.
 Successful people learn how to manage emotions if they want to be confident, resilient, and persistent.

-Coaches know how to build people up and this can have a permanent impact on the mind-set of their athletes that reaches far beyond the playing field.
+Coaches know how to build people up.
+This can have a permanent impact on the mind-set of their athletes that reaches far beyond the playing field.
 Here are 7 ways coaches train athletes to manage emotions—that can apply to everyone:

 1. LOOK WHERE YOU ARE HEADED

-TIP: Whether you are on the playing field or in the boardroom, you need the persistence to live the vision you have for yourself everyday.
-Manage emotions so you remain positive and develop even more determination by planning how you can accelerate the timeframe for reaching your goal.
+TIP: Whether you play on the field or in the boardroom, you need persistence.
+It will allow you to live the vision you have for yourself everyday.
+Manage emotions so you remain positive.
+Determination will help you plan how to accelerate the timeframe and reach your goal.

 2. DON’T COMPARE YOURSELF TO OTHERS

 Coaches encourage personal best, not competitiveness.
-Whether you are on the playing field or in a boardroom, learn to focus on your performance and development.
+Whether you are on the playing field or in a boardroom, focus on your performance and development.

 While at the FBI Academy it was hard not to compare myself with agents who were buff and premium athletes.
-I did need to perform but I also knew that focusing on my own strengths and weaknesses would help me improve at increments that would eventually lead to my success.
+I had to focus on my own strengths/weaknesses and improve in increments.
+This would eventually lead to my success.

 TIP: Comparing yourself to others will only create frustration and resentment.
-Instead of looking at how the rest of the team is doing, focus on your performance and how you can make your contribution even stronger.
+Instead of looking at how the rest of the team is doing, focus on your own performance.
+Ask how you can make your contribution even stronger.